- Master - Drain Repair License

 Gravel Installed & Concrete Re-Poured:

-One of the final steps is to install a gravel later over top and around any exposed drain system.
+One of the final steps is to install a layer of 3/4" gravel over top and around any exposed drain system.
 This is required by the Ontario Building Code.
 Our trained professionals will add the appropriate amount required.
 With the gravel installed, our crew will pour the required 3” of concrete to replace the basement floor slab area that has been exposed and will smooth this to match the existing floor.

 Last our crew will start the cleanup process.
 All floor protection and drop cloths will be removed, tools will be cleaned up and any debris will be removed.
 Our crew leader will take a walk around the perimeter with you to go over all of our work and to ensure that you are satisfied with the quality of work completed.

 You were here before and you did good!

 Fabulous crew.
 Very respectful and took great care to protect our belongings.
 Excellent clean up each day and great attitudes no matter what.